Nearby rentals

 Los Angeles, CA, offers a vibrant lifestyle with endless entertainment options, from beaches to cultural events.
 Many residents appreciate the diverse neighborhoods, which allow for unique dining and shopping experiences.
 The city's public transportation, while improving, has room for enhancement, and parking can be a significant hassle in busy areas.
 Overall, locals enjoy the warm weather and the dynamic atmosphere, yet some express concerns about traffic congestion and affordability.

-May offers the lowest rent prices in Los Angeles, while January has the highest rent with approximately a 2.3% difference between peak and off-peak pricing.
-December stands out as the least competitive period with reduced overall demand, making May or winter months ideal for apartment hunting.
+May offers the lowest rents while January sees the highest, with about 2.3% difference between these months.
+November and December are less competitive periods with lower demand, making winter months ideal for apartment hunting.

 Zumper’s proprietary rental data fuels our analysis.
 Rent and market trends, availability, neighborhood popularity, and lifestyle scores are all calculated using real-time and 2026 rental inventory and prices.